Sofía Córdova

-Sofía Córdova (b.
-1985) is a Puerto Rican mixed media artist based in Oakland, California.
+Sofía Córdova (born 1985) is a Puerto Rican mixed media artist based in Caguas, Puerto Rico and Oakland, California.
 She has exhibited internationally, and her artwork is held in the permanent collection of the Whitney Museum of American Art.

 Biography

-Sofía Córdova was born in Carolina, Puerto Rico, in 1985.
+Sofía Córdova Rosado Santos was born in Carolina, Puerto Rico, in 1985.
 She works in performance, video, sound, music, installation, photography, and sometimes taxidermy.
 With her work, she explores a multitude of themes and, "considers sci-fi as alternative history, dance music's liberatory potential, the internet, colonial contamination, mystical objects, and extinction and mutation as evolution, within the matrix of class, gender, race, late capitalism and its technologies."
 She also works as one half of the conceptual music group Xuxa Santamaria.
-She currently lives in Oakland, California.
+She currently lives between Caguas, Puerto Rico and Oakland, California.

 Education

-Sofía Córdova received an AA in photography and biology from Bard College at Simon's Rock in Massachuttes in 2003.
+Sofía Córdova received an AA in photography and biology from Bard College at Simon's Rock in Massachusetts in 2003.
 In 2006, she received a BFA from St. John's University in Queens, and then an MFA from the California College of the Arts in 2010.
 She also completed certificate program at the International Center for Photography in New York.

 Music

-In 2009, Sofía Córdova and her college friend (now husband), Matt Kirkland, formed Xuxa Santamaria, a conceptual dance music group.
+In 2009, Sofía Córdova and her college friend (now husband), Matt Gonzalez Kirkland, formed Xuxa Santamaria, a conceptual dance music group.
 Their first album (released in 2011), ChuCha Santamaria y Usted, features a linear narrative about colonialism, immigration, and assimilation.
 Xuxa Santamaria's style is a mix of Latin freestyle, disco, Caribbean, and post-colonial progressive commentary.
 Their second album, Billionaire Rainbow (released in 2015), is about money and power.
 Xuxa Santamaria's recent album, Chancletas D’Oro, focuses on female narratives in both history and fiction.

 Artwork

-Córdova's artwork tries to focus on themes of "slipperiness," which it does by using Science fiction and Realism to explore a variety of genres, including Feminist art, Queer art, Afrofuturism, and Environmental art, with her recent focus being on climate change.
+Córdova artwork tries to focus on themes of "slipperiness," which it does by using Science fiction and Realism to explore a variety of genres, including Feminist art, Queer art, Afrofuturism, and Environmental art, with her recent focus being on climate change.
 Her art has been described as existing in all those spaces and none of them at the same time, blurring their meaning and combining ideas so inexhaustibly that it can't be pinned down.